jinijinjaney/mls-jobs-automation-advanced/README.md

    - Function: `onEdit`
    - Event type: From spreadsheet → On edit
 5. Add or update rows in the `Info` tab and the script will create/update job folders and notes.

+## Handling Duplicates & Deletions

+**Duplicate Folders**
+The script prevents duplicates by storing the Folder ID in the Info tab (column I by default).
+If a row already has a stored folder ID, the script reuses that folder instead of creating a new one.
+If the folder name changes (e.g., client name updated), the script renames the existing folder instead of duplicating it.

+**Duplicate Job Notes Files**
+Inside each folder, before creating a new Job Notes.txt, the script looks for any existing file with the same name.
+If found, the old file is moved to trash.
+A new, updated Job Notes.txt is then created.
+This ensures there’s always exactly one notes file per job folder.

+**Deletion Safety**
+Only job notes inside the job’s folder are deleted/overwritten.
+No unrelated files or folders in Google Drive are touched.